parkerbowling/django-app/README.md

     1. Install python libraries from requirements.txt.
     2. Download PostgreSQL for system.
     3. Create .env file and add SECRETKEY, USER, and PASSWORD as it appears in settings.py file.
     4. Make sure that USER and PASSWORD matches with the user and password you create for the PostgreSQL database.
     5. Also make sure that settings.py NAME for the database matches what the name of the database you created in PostgreSQL.
     6. run python3 manage.py runserver to run the server.

-## Plan for website
+## Plan For Website

 ### Phase 3
  - Add a budget feature so a user can create a dynamic monthly budget and compare it with expenses for past and current month
- - Web scrape a recipe off of user input URL and automatically insert the recipe into the database
+ - Web scrape: user enters a URL of a recipe and it automatically gets scraped off and inserted into the database
  - Try to really clean up the code (if possible) and think about optimization

 ### Phase 2